 Current Literacy Education student Joelle Wilson understands the importance of continuing one’s education.
 Although she has over 20 years of experience and an advanced degree, she decided to return to school in order to remain current in her field.
-We had the opportunity to speak with Joelle about her background and why Stevenson’s Literacy Education program was the best fit for her.
+We had the opportunity to speak with Joelle about her background and why Stevenson University Online’s Literacy Education certificate program was the best fit for her.

 My teaching career began at Rustburg Middle School in Virginia, where I taught seventh grade English for two years after I earned by bachelor’s degree from Liberty University in education with a certification to teach grades K-8.
 Upon moving back to Maryland, I transitioned to elementary school and taught fourth and then third grade at Mechanicsville Elementary over the course of nine years.
 It was during my tenure at Mechanicsville that I completed my master’s degree in Reading from McDaniel College.
 Later that same year, I took a Title I Resource teaching position close by at Cranberry Station Elementary.

 During my seven years at Cranberry Station, I worked with at-risk students in grades two through five who were identified to receive targeted instruction in order to improve their progress in reading.
 For the last four years I have taught fourth grade Reading at Friendship Valley Elementary which entails meeting with each of the four classes for an hour per day.
 During our time together, I instruct students in reading in both whole group and small group settings.
 Along with reading strategies including direct instruction in decoding, comprehension, and fluency within the reading process, vocabulary and word study strategies are also explicitly taught.
 I spend my days doing what I absolutely love.